-In June 2020, WP got rid of the WordPress.com editor, and grumpy people like me were forced to shift over to the block editor, with mixed results.
+In 2020, WP announced it was getting rid of the WordPress.com editor.
+Grumpy people like me were forced to shift over to the block editor, with mixed results.
 These tips can help you make the most of the block editor and recognize some of the strange hiccups that it has.

 WordPress has info on all of the different blocks on this WordPress support post.